suraj8520/Pig-Game/README.md

 # PIG-GAME

-Just a simple game to learn game
+Just a simple game to learn javascript